 Batch and stream processing frameworks such as Apache Spark allow workloads to scale linearly, adding more processing nodes in response to high-volume data scenarios.

 A well-designed data architecture focuses on optimization and security.
-It encourages using multi-layered protection mechanisms, such as encryption at rest and transit.
+It encourages using multi-layered protection mechanisms, such as encryption at rest and transit, to safeguard sensitive information.

 Access control models such as RBAC and ABAC ensure datasets are only accessible based on roles and attributes.
 They use integrated intrusion detection systems and environment segregation to quickly thwart unauthorized access.